Concorda/docs/doc/deploy-microservice.md

 When using without Concorda Dashboard, the only way to configure Concorda is by using the env configuration file.
 On `config/production.env` file you will find these variables:

- * PUBLIC_REGISTER - allowed values "0"/"1" - disable/enable public user register.
+ * `PUBLIC_REGISTER` - allowed values "0"/"1" - disable/enable public user register.
 If public register is disabled ("0") then user register can be done only based on user invitation.
- * PASSWORD_POLICY - this will define the password policy to be used to enforce stronger user passwords.
+ * `PASSWORD_POLICY` - this will define the password policy to be used to enforce stronger user passwords.
-    * requireLowercase - allowed values "0"/"1" - activate if lowercase characters are required in password
+    * `requireLowercase` - allowed values "0"/"1" - activate if lowercase characters are required in password
-    * requireUppercase - allowed values "0"/"1" - activate if uppercase characters are required in password
+    * `requireUppercas` - allowed values "0"/"1" - activate if uppercase characters are required in password
-    * requireNumeric - allowed values "0"/"1" - activate if numeric characters are required in password
+    * `requireNumeric` - allowed values "0"/"1" - activate if numeric characters are required in password
-    * minLength - numeric value - minimum length for user passwords.
+    * `minLength` - numeric value - minimum length for user passwords.
- * AUTH_TYPE - this will define the allowed authentication types.
+ * `AUTH_TYPE` - this will define the allowed authentication types.
-    * google - allowed values "0"/"1" - disable/enable google login
+    * `google` - allowed values "0"/"1" - disable/enable google login
-    * github - allowed values "0"/"1" - disable/enable github login
+    * `github` - allowed values "0"/"1" - disable/enable github login
-    * twitter - allowed values "0"/"1" - disable/enable twitter login
+    * `twitter` - allowed values "0"/"1" - disable/enable twitter login
- * MAIL_TEMPLATE_FOLDER - absolute path to mail template folder.
+ * `MAIL_TEMPLATE_FOLDER` - absolute path to mail template folder.
 Example of mail templates can be found [here](https://github.com/Concorda/concorda/tree/master/lib/email-templates)

 IMPORTANT NOTES